SN 2024abvb: A Type Icn Supernova in the Outskirts of its Host Galaxy: Analysis

 The posterior distribution of $M_{\rm Ni}$ as presented in the bottom row of Figure~\ref{fig_55_mcmc} shows a long tail toward higher masses.
 The rather poor constraint on the $^{56}$Ni mass is due to the lack of photometry after $\sim 30$\,day, when the relative energy contribution by the $^{56}$Co$\rightarrow ^{56}$Fe progressively increases.
 As illustrated in the lower-right panel of Figure~\ref{fig_66_LCsFit}, the radiation around peak brightness is mainly produced by the ejecta-CSM interaction compared to that by the $^{56}$Ni decay.
 As a result, the near-peak photometry itself cannot place stringent constraints on the mass of radioactive nickel synthesized in the ejecta of the strongly interacting SN\,2024abvb.
+Therefore, we adopt $M_{\rm Ni} = 3.8\times10^{-2}\ M_{\odot}$ as the upper limit for the synthesized $^{56}$Ni mass of SN~2024abvb.

 In the model adapted to the MOSFiT framework, we assume a spherically symmetric emitting zone for the radioactive decay of nickel, and the radiation diffusion throughout the SN ejecta is described following the prescriptions of Eq.
 9 of \cite{2012ApJ...746..121C}.
 We do not consider the diffusion process within the unshocked CSM for the emission generated by either the $^{56}$Ni decay or the ejecta-CSM interaction.
-Such a simplified approach may introduce systematic uncertainties in estimating the explosion parameters, for example, the explosion time \citep{2025ApJ...984...44H}.
-The exact process by which a photon propagates through the SN ejecta and diffuses out of the surrounding CSM requires a more careful treatment of model parameters, such as the density profile, the time-varying optical depth, and the geometry of both the ejecta and the CSM.
+One possible consequence of this diffusion process is that photons produced in the early stages of CSM interaction may become trapped within the unshocked CSM, causing the ``first light'' to be observed later than the actual explosion time.
+The simplified approach of ignoring photon diffusion may introduce systematic uncertainties in estimating explosion parameters, such as the explosion time \citep{2025ApJ...984...44H}.
+The exact process by which a photon propagates through the SN ejecta and diffuses out of the surrounding CSM requires a more careful treatment of model parameters, including the density profile, the time-varying optical depth, and the geometries of both the ejecta and the CSM.
 The calculation also demands computationally intensive Monte Carlo radiative-transfer simulations.
 Detailed modeling of the photometric evolution of SN\,2024abvb is beyond the scope of this paper.

+As shown in the upper-left panel of Figure~\ref{fig_66_LCsFit}, the observed UV-band peak luminosity is lower than the model predictions, which may be due to the extinction along the line of sight.
+Moreover, the observed time of the UV-band maximum appears slightly later than the predicted time from the MOSFiT model.
+As discussed above, ignoring photon diffusion in the unshocked CSM may lead to a discrepancy in the UV-band rising light curve between the MOSFiT model and observations.
+However, a detailed study of how photon diffusion in the unshocked CSM affects multi-band rising light curves is beyond the scope of this paper.